Timing is everything, especially when it comes to determining how to start an affiliate program for your business.

 1. What Features Do I Need To Have In My Affiliate Center?

-So… what does an affiliate center typically include?
+So… what does an affiliate program typically include?

 - Unique Affiliate Links – each affiliate should be able to login and access their own unique links, that will be used to track referrals and purchases.